|

 itself has no intrinsic effect.
 This conviction is confirmed by

 negative results in the most rigorous trials.
+The author's position on

 the mere ritualistic value of homoeopathic remedies are borne out